day8/re-frame/docs/dominoes-30k.md

-Now, you don't need to ever register an effects handler for `:db` because re-frame supplies one built in. re-frame manages `app-db` and so it will look after an changes (effects) to it.
+Now, you don't need to ever register an effects handler for `:db` because re-frame supplies one built in. re-frame manages `app-db` and so it will look for any changes (effects) to it.

 But if, instead, `h` had returned:
 ```clj